 Control premia are paid when entire companies are acquired

-The price per-share goes up if a tender offer is made in order to acquire a controlling interest in the company.
-The prices paid by a synergistic or strategic business buyer can go through the roof, at least in the opinion of a prudent, conservative investor.
+The price per-share goes up if you decide to make a tender offer in order to acquire a controlling interest in the company.
+The prices paid by a synergistic or strategic business buyer can go through the roof.
+At least in the opinion of a prudent, conservative investor.

-It turns out, that the most important factor determining the value of a company is the cash flows being discounted or capitalized.
-Both income based valuation methods use a measure of business cash flows in their numerator.
+What affects the value of a company most?
+Its cash flows that you discount or capitalize to figure out its value.
+And all income based valuation methods use a measure of business cash flows in their numerator.
 The discount and capitalization rates enter into the denominator of the calculations.

 Control over the company comes at a premium